 While not the ultimate source of the disasters, some, such as journalist and former commercial airline pilot, William Langewiesche, question whether or not the pilots’ training prepared them to be effective in complex high stakes situations (2019).

-The ability to effectively frame and solve problems in the cockpit in a rapidly unfolding situation is called “airmanship” (applied equally to men and women).
+Also key is the ability to effectively frame and solve problems in the cockpit in a rapidly unfolding situation or “airmanship” (applied equally to men and women).